microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 [A sketch of a sample application with a status banner as a toast in the bottom right of the content area.
 The status banner's title is "No Internet" and it's message is "Reconnect to save your work"](images/No_Internet_Toast.png) -->

 ## Banner types: consistent styling
-The type of the status banner can be set via the Type property to automatically set a consistent accent color and icon dependent on the criticality of the notification.
+The type of the status banner can be set via the Type property to automatically set a consistent status color and icon dependent on the criticality of the notification.

 Preset color and icon combos, TBD in collaboration w/ design:
 - Critical: Fluent red (#D13438) & ErrorBadge (EEA39)